braintapper/braintapper-svelte-modal/README.md

-# braintapper-svelte-componentname
+# braintapper-svelte-modal

-Brief description here
+Work in progress.

 # Usage